 Yet despite the volatile environment, the rate of business insolvencies in the fruit and vegetable sector is lower than the national average and much lower than sectors such as utilities, manufacturing and construction.
 However, compared to other suppliers, fruit and vegetable producers are hit particularly hard when a buyer declares bankruptcy because repossession of shipments is impossible.
-A single bankruptcy can devastate not only the producer, but all the businesses connected to them.
+A single bankruptcy can devastate not only the farmer, but all the businesses connected to them.

 In the U.S., produce shippers are protected by a statutory deemed trust established through the Perishable Agricultural Commodities Act (PACA).
-The PACA trust helps suppliers of perishable products ensure prompt payment by buyers by making suppliers' interests in a debtor's assets derived directly from the sale of produce superior to those of other creditors, including secured creditors ("super priority").
-Those assets available to trust creditors would be limited specifically to produce accounts receivable, and any cash and inventory from the sale of the produce.
+The PACA limited deemed trust helps suppliers of perishable products ensure prompt payment by buyers by making suppliers' interests in a debtor's produce related assets superior to those of other creditors.

 When shipping to the United States, Canadian firms receive the same PACA trust benefits as U.S. entities do.
 Yet there is no reciprocity from U.S. companies shipping to Canada, a key issue that U.S. suppliers, with their large Canadian market presence and concerned about the higher financial risks from operating in Canada, would like to see addressed.
-Failure to do so could result in Canada losing its preferred access under PACA, adding costs and complexity that Canadian firms can't afford when exporting to the U.S. Further, some U.S. suppliers have signaled their intention to reduce or eliminate their shipments to Canada.
-This creates higher prices, and lower selection and quality for Canadian fruit and vegetable consumers.
+Failure to do so could result in Canada losing its preferred access under PACA, adding costs and complexity that Canadian firms can't afford when exporting to the U.S.